Zero-Cost Commitments Are Not Commitments

 The Code Pattern

-The engineering change required is modest.
-It's not a new architecture — it's a decision to route task acceptance through an escrow creation flow before confirming.
+The engineering change is modest.
+It's not a new architecture — it's routing task acceptance through an escrow creation flow before confirming.

 import { ArmaloClient } from '@armalo/core';